 The rooms listed below are primarily intended as locations for academic and department events for use by History of Art & Architecture faculty and graduate students, and undergraduate student organizations for single-use meetings/events/exams or repeating group meetings by HAA students.
-Any ongoing, curricular-related scheduling should be directed to Savannah Parison, Program Advisor.
+Any ongoing, curricular-related scheduling should be directed to the Academic Program Manager.
 These rooms are not available for use by nonacademic units or community groups.

-- a podium containing a Mac Mini computer, wireless keyboard and mouse, a combination DVD/VHS player, a Blu-ray player, and USB ports
+- a podium containing a Mac Mini computer, wireless keyboard and mouse, a Blu-ray player, and USB ports

 - wall-mounted speakers

 Room 1341 is used for instruction of large lower and upper division classes of up to 60 students with high quality image projection and sound, a large mobile whiteboard, and chalkboards along two walls.
 Seating is movable chairs with desk arms.

 Room 1332 is used for seminars (5-30 students) and for discussion groups.
 The room can be configured to accommodate up to 30 (with tables and chairs) or 50 (chairs only).
 There are two options for projection: an interactive short-throw projector and projection wall, or dual TV monitors.
 The room also has a rolling dry-erase board.

 Room 2622 is used primarily for small to large seminars.
 A large conference table seats up to 14, with an additional 10 chairs around the perimeter.
 The room has high quality image projection and sound, a camera for remote visitors, and a rolling chalkboard.
 No dimmable lighting.